dogecoinw/dogecoin-hd-keyring/README.md

-# Bitcoin HD Keyring
+# Dogecoin HD Keyring

 A simple JS class to be used in a `KeyringController`;
 , forked from [eth-hd-keyring](https://github.com/MetaMask/eth-hd-keyring)

-**Notice**: Since bitcoin has multiple address formats, we use the public key as the address for greater flexibility.
+**Notice**: Since dogecoin has multiple address formats, we use the public key as the address for greater flexibility.

 ## Installation

-`yarn add @unielon/bitcoin-hd-keyring`
+`yarn add dogecoin-hd-keyring`

 or

-`npm install @unielon/bitcoin-hd-keyring`
+`npm install dogecoin-hd-keyring`

 ## The Keyring Class Protocol